DilrajS/FlashAI/My Prompt Engineering Journey for FlashAI.md

 ### Prompt Version 1

 **Prompt**: "Use \${text} to generate the front and back of \${selectedValue} flashcards.
 The front should be a question and the back should be the answer."
+- *Output*:         "back": "Johann Illiger changed the scientific name to Tamias striatus, meaning 'striped steward.'"
+    },
+    {
+        "front": "Describe the appearance of the chipmunk.", "back": "The chipmunk has reddish-brown fur on its upper body with five dark brown stripes along its back, ending in a dark tail.
+It has a tawny stripe from its whiskers to below its ears and light stripes over its eyes."
+    },
+    {
+        "front": "Where does the eastern chipmunk live?", "back": "The eastern chipmunk lives in deciduous wooded areas and urban parks throughout the eastern United States and southern Canada."
+    },
+    {
+        "front": "What type of habitat does the eastern chipmunk prefer?", "back": "The eastern chipmunk prefers locations with rocky areas, brush or log piles, and shrubs to provide cover."
+    }
+]

 **Observations**: